Same-sex adoption in the United States: Indiana

 On June 30, 2016, a federal judge ruled in Henderson v.
 Box that Indiana must allow same-sex couples to list both their names on their children's birth certificates.
 The ruling came as a result of a federal lawsuit filed by eight same-sex couples who were unable to list the non-gestational parent's name on the child's birth certificate.
 When an opposite-sex couple had a child, the state granted a "presumption of parenthood" to the father and listed him on the birth certificate.
 However, when a same-sex couple had a child, the state denied that presumption and forced the second partner to undergo an adoption, a "long, arduous and expensive" process.
 In January 2017, Attorney General Curtis Hill appealed the ruling to the U.S. Court of Appeals for the Seventh Circuit, which unanimously upheld it on January 17, 2020.
-In December 2020, the SCOTUS declined the case (and that means automatically upheld the previous 7th Circuit rulings).
+In December 2020, the SCOTUS declined to hear the case, leaving the Seventh Circuit's ruling in place.